-Two potential steady-state transmission security violations were identified for the study period under expected winter peak conditions.
+There are three potential steady state reliability issues; two potential issues were identified in winter peak conditions and one in summer peak conditions.
+The identified issues do not result in a Reliability Need, as they are addressed by modifications to planned system changes or consideration of known operational behavior.
 No other steady-state transmission security related needs were observed under other system conditions, including daytime light load conditions, which captured a high penetration of behind-the-meter solar resources.

 The first identified steady-state transmission security issue is a low-voltage violation at the Porter 115 kV bus following various contingency combinations resulting in the loss of both Edic-to-Porter 345/115 kV transformers under expected winter peak conditions.
 This violation was first observed in the 2022 Quarter 3 STAR.
 The low-voltage violation at the Porter 115 kV bus is observed starting in winter 2025-26 due to (1) the retirement of the two Porter 230/115 kV buses, which is planned to occur that winter with the Smart Path Connect Project (interconnection queue #Q1125), and (2) the increasing demand in Zone E observed in winter.
 The evaluation did not observe the low-voltage violation at the Porter 115 kV bus under summer peak demand conditions because the demand forecast for Zone E is higher in winter than in summer.
 The low-voltage violation that is observed at the Porter 115 kV bus occurs due to the planned changes with the interconnection of the Smart Path Connect Project (Q#1125).
-The Q#1125 Facilities Study identified that the 230 kV Edic-Porter Line 17 will be retained along with other modification to address this issue.
-The second potential steady-state transmission security violation identified for the study period under expected winter peak conditions is a thermal violation on the Moses AT3 230/115 kV transformer.
-This violation was first observed in the 2024 Quarter 3 STAR.
-This violation occurs under N-1-1 conditions, for contingency combinations that result in the loss of the other three Moses 230/115 kV transformers.
-This issue is driven by the growth of the North Country Data Center (NCDC) load, combined with the increasing demand in Zone D observed in winter, and the unavailability of non-firm gas generation in the local area.
+The Q#1125 Facilities Study identified that the 230 kV Edic-Porter Line 17 will be retained along with other modifications to address this issue.

+The second potential steady-state transmission security issue identified for the study period under expected winter peak conditions is a thermal violation on the Moses AT3 230/115 kV transformer.
+This violation was first observed in the 2024 Quarter 3 STAR and is impacted by the inclusion of Q1213- St Lawrence Data and Agricultural Center in the2025 Q1 STAR.
+The violation occurs under N-1-1 conditions, for contingency combinations that result in the loss of the other three Moses 230/115 kV transformers.
+This issue is driven by the growth of the North Country Data Center ("NCDC") load and the addition of St Lawrence Data and Agricultural Center, combined with the increasing demand in Zone D observed in winter, and the unavailability of non-firm gas generation in the local area.
 This issue is addressed by the expected operational behavior of flexible large loads, which would reduce their electrical demand under peak conditions.
 In consideration of this expected flexibility, the thermal violation on the Moses AT3 230/115 kV transformer would not be observed.
 As such, there are no thermal criteria violations.
+However, a reliability risk to note is that more than 2,000 MW of additional load has requested to interconnect in Zone D downstream of the Moses 230/115 kV transformers.
+The NYISO will continue to monitor the status of these large loads and their anticipated operational behavior in future STARs.